To kegel or not to kegel... will kegels save my pelvic floor?

 by Sarah Coombs, MOT, OTR/L, RYT

-The #1 thing I get asked as a pelvic floor therapist is: "Should I be doing kegels?"
+The #1 thing I get asked as a pelvic floor occupational therapist is: "Should I be doing kegels?"

 I also frequently hear admissions of guilt when someone works up the nerve to tell me: “I know I’m supposed to... but I haven’t been doing my kegels!”

 I’m officially here to absolve you of any guilt around not “doing your kegels” because even if your pelvic floor muscles do need some strengthening, there are exercises that are much MORE effective than sitting there squeezing your pelvic floor.
+But let's talk about it.

 What is a kegel, anyway?